stavro/arc/README.md

 ### Storage Directory

-The storage directory defaults to "uploads", but is recommended to configure based on your intended usage.
+**Configuration Option**

+* `arc[:storage_dir]` - The storage directory to place files.
+Defaults to `uploads`, and can be overridden by each uploader.
 A common pattern for user profile pictures is to store each user's uploaded images in a separate subdirectory based on their primary key:

 ```elixir
 def storage_dir(version, {file, scope}) do